ardhynugroho/nginx-nap/docs/source/deploy-local-registry.rst

-Deploy Docker Local Registry
+Deploying A Local Registry
 ====

-A local registry is needed to install *NGINX Plus Ingress Controller* from *k3s*.
+A local registry is needed to pull *NGINX Plus Ingress Controller* image from *k3s*.

+Make sure Docker already installed.

 .. note::
   This already deployed in your lab deployment.